 Hi!
 This is Rosalind and my brother, Keith.
 We’re so happy you found your way to the radio station!
 We hope you love the ReedRADIO.com experience.
 Just a bit about us:

 It’s Okay to be Different

 I’m rock ‘n roll.
 The Stones, Bob Dylan, and Fleetwood Mac.
 I listened to AM Stations on my Grandmother’s small transistor radio., dancing around her living room with my cousins.
 Back then, my obsessions were Marvin Gaye and Tammy Terrell, Martha & the Vandellas, Smokey Robinson & the Miracles, and the Temptations.
-I didn’t know it then, but Black artists were influencing both British and American artists, and the evolution of Rock ‘n Roll music.
-I entered my teens during the protests against the Vietnam War, and near the end of the Civil Rights Movement.
+I didn’t know it then, but Black music artists were influencing both British and other American artists, and the evolution of Rock ‘n Roll music.
+I entered my teens during the protests against the Vietnam War, and near the end of Dr. King’s Civil Rights Movement.
 These events changed my musical palette as it became more inclusive.
 I began to appreciate genres other than soul music, and that was okay.

 An Idea at the Kitchen Table

 We were sitting at Keith’s kitchen table in 2011.
 We began talking about Internet radio stations, and an idea began to form around our love for music.
 ReedRADIO.com was the result of that conversation.
 We stumbled at first.
 We knew absolutely nothing about starting and running a business, and even less about Internet radio stations.
 We couldn’t even agree on a format for the station because our musical tastes were so different.

 So, our first attempt failed, and that was okay.
 We learned so much along the way: like how not to do business with jerks.
 How to protect our brand so that it embodied our core values.
 How to harness technology, and make it work for us.
-It’s been three years since ReedRADIO.com went dark after our first try, but we finally figured it out.
+It’s been four years since ReedRADIO.com went dark after our first try, but we finally figured it out.
 ReedRADIO.com is not just about good music.
 First and foremost, ReedRADIO.com is about family.
 It’s about being laid-back, nostalgic, and inclusive.
 It’s about shared music experiences with listeners from every corner of the globe. #reedradio